MCPI-Revival/proxy/README.md

 # Proxy
-A Minecraft Pi Proxy that allow to players to connect to remote servers.
+A Proxy That Allows Players To Connect To Remote Servers

 ## Getting started
 ### Prerequisites